 "Aye, I hope you're right."

-He turned to find the young Nord woman standing quietly under the awning that sheltered his work area, wondering what she could want from him, and indeed how long she had been standing there.
+He turned to find the Nord woman standing quietly under the awning that sheltered his work area, wondering what she could want from him, and indeed how long she had been standing there.

 "I hear you are low on materials."
+She stated, voice softly accented, telling of North Skyrim.

-Damn Greta and her wagging tongue; perhaps he should save his steel and make her a gag instead.
+Damn Greta and her wagging tongue.
+Perhaps he should save his steel and make her a gag instead.
+He conceded with a sigh.
 "Aye, that I am."
-He conceded with a sigh.

 "I scouted an old iron mine not too far North from here.
 I need some supplies for myself, but I will happily give you what I have left in exchange for the use of your forge."